Frequently Asked Questions:

 Rowers look where they been; canoeists and kayaks look where they are going…that makes us “forward-thinking”.

-Flatwater canoe and kayak paddling and racing.
-We practice both marathon style and sprint (Olympic style) paddling.
+Stand Up Paddle Boarding, Surf Skis, Flatwater Canoe and Kayaking, recreational and racing, both marathon style and sprint style (i.e. Olympic style) paddling.

-On weekdays, practices will begin at the Long Lake boat launch in New Brighton.
-From June – August we participate in the Thursday night races hosted by Hoigaards from Thomas Beach on Lake Calhoun in Minneapolis.
-Weekend paddles are usually on the Rum or St. Croix rivers.
-Carpooling TBD at practice; paddlers will be informed of the location and time during weekday practices.
-Maps.
+On weekdays, practices will begin at the Long Lake Regional Park in New Brighton, MN.
+From June thru August we participate in the Thursday night races hosted by Hoigaards from Thomas Beach on Lake Calhoun in Minneapolis.

-Practice will generally be 1.5 – 2 hours.
-Races vary: 30-90 minutes on average.
+Practice will generally be 1.5 hours.
+Races vary: 30-90 minutes.
 That doesn’t include the potluck parties afterwards. 🙂

 How much does it cost?

-See membership form for options.
+See Programs for options.
 RCBC membership covers boats & paddles, USCA membership and liability insurance.